-The landlord submitted a signed Proof of Service Notice of Direct Request Proceeding which declares that on March 25, 2021, the landlord sent the tenant the Notice of Direct Request Proceeding by registered mail to the rental unit.
-The landlord provided a copy of the Canada Post Customer Receipt containing the tracking number to confirm this mailing.
-Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that the tenant is deemed to have been served with the Direct Request Proceeding documents on March 30, 2021, the fifth day after their registered mailing.
+The Landlord submitted a copy of a signed Proof of Service Notice of Direct Request Proceeding form which indicates that on August 18, 2021, the Landlord sent the Tenant the Notice of Dispute Resolution Proceeding - Direct Request by registered mail to the rental unit.
+The copy of the Canada Post Customer Receipt containing the tracking number and the copy of a tracking report provided by the Landlord to confirm that they served the Tenant both indicate August 19, 2021 as the date the Direct Request Proceeding documents were sent to the Tenant by registered mail.

+Based on the written submissions and evidence of the Landlord and in accordance with sections 89(1) and 90 of the Act, I find that the Direct Request Proceeding documents were served on August 19, 2021 and are deemed to have been received by the Tenant on August 24, 2021, the fifth day after they were mailed.

-Issue(s) to be Decided
+Issues to be Decided

-Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?
+Is the Landlord entitled to an order of possession for unpaid rent pursuant to sections 46 and 55 of the Act?